Political decoy: Bernard Montgomery / Clifton James and "Tex" Banwell (1944)

-Joseph Stalin/"Rashid"/Felix Dadaev (1940s–50s)
+Joseph Stalin / "Rashid" / Felix Dadaev (1940s–1950s)

 Soviet leader Joseph Stalin is alleged to have had a double, identified only as "Rashid".
 Officials at the KGB allegedly learned that Rashid was a "double" for Stalin and employed him to replace Stalin for some public functions after World War II.
-Rashid spent two years studying with Alexei Dikiy, an actor who played the role of Stalin in propaganda films.
+Rashid spent two years studying with Aleksei Dikiy, an actor who played the role of Stalin in propaganda films.
 Rashid claimed there were other Stalin lookalikes employed by the KGB, although he never met any.
 He claimed to have heard of another Stalin double who was hired to live in the leader's dacha outside of Moscow in the late 1940s and 1950s when Stalin was dying.
 This double filled in for Stalin for media events and at times when Stalin had to meet government functionaries and others.
 Rashid died in 1991, aged 93.

 In 2008 another one of Stalin's doubles, Felix Dadaev, came forward, having written a book about his adventures as a political decoy.
 The Putin government gave him permission to tell his story at age 88.
 He appeared in a 2014 documentary about Stalin's last days on German television.

-Sukarno/unknown (1950s)
+Sukarno / unknown (1950s)

 The U.S. Central Intelligence Agency (CIA) had planned to bring down Indonesia's first president Sukarno by portraying him in a pornographic film in the late 1950s.

 The agency put together a pornographic film starring a Sukarno look-alike in bed with a blonde playing a Soviet agent.
 The humiliation caused by circulating the film was supposed to drive Sukarno from office, but the plan was unsuccessful, as Sukarno took great humor in the footage and asked for additional copies.

-Henry Kissinger/unknown (1971)
+Henry Kissinger / unknown (1971)

 A former aide to Henry Kissinger has gone on the record with claims that Kissinger was impersonated at least once during his secret visit to China in 1971.
 Since no one was allowed to examine 'Kissinger' at close quarters, the resemblance of the impersonator to his 'target' must remain under some doubt.

-Boris Yeltsin/unknown (1996–2000)
+Boris Yeltsin / unknown (1996–2000)

 In 1998, Duma deputy Aleksandr Salii asked the office of the Russian Prosecutor-General to investigate claims that a double had been impersonating Boris Yeltsin for official purposes since the real Yeltsin's heart surgery in November 1996.
 Salii told journalists that he and colleagues had examined some 1,500 photographs and gathered evidence showing that a "New Yeltsin" had appeared after 1996, with the supposed decoy frequently displaying his injured hand, whereas the real Yeltsin had always tried to conceal that hand.
 Yeltsin had frequently disappeared from public view in preceding years, sometimes in circumstances that aroused widespread suspicion.
 In July 1995, Yeltsin disappeared from public view for weeks following a heart operation.
-A photograph of Yeltsin was released to dispel rumours about his health, which actually inflamed the situation when it emerged that it appeared to be a staged photograph based on a photograph taken some months earlier.
+A photograph of Yeltsin was released to dispel rumours about his health, which actually inflamed the situation when it emerged that it appeared to be a manipulated photograph composited from an earlier photograph taken some months prior.